How To Find and Hire a Rock Star Executive Assistant

 What Difference Can an Executive Assistant Make?

-A rock star EA/EM provides cognitive lift to the CEO while proactively managing communication.
-They skillfully protect—not just manage—your calendar.
-With some of Mindmaven’s training techniques, such as boosting productivity with dictation, an EA/EM can help you invest in your most important asset, your relationships, to keep you top of mind with those who can send you the best opportunities.
+With our training techniques, such as boosting productivity with dictation, an assistant can help you invest in your most important asset – your relationships – to keep you top of mind for breakthrough opportunities.

 At Mindmaven, we take this one step further with our Engagement Managers (EM), a hybrid between an EA and a Chief of Staff.
-An EM is someone who can provide a massive lift to the office of the CEO, potentially saving you up to 10+ hours a week
+An EM is someone who can provide a massive lift to the office of the CEO, freeing up 12+ hours every week

 What would you do with an extra day each week to invest in the things that matter most?